The appendix (p 766-7) of the DSM-5 lists Proposed Diagnostic Criteria for BPD which mentions "the typical features of

-World Health Organization International statistical classification of diseases and related health problems 11th Revision (ICD-11) also includes diagnostic criteria for personality disorder and a borderline pattern.
+World Health Organization International statistical classification of diseases and related health problems 11th Revision (ICD-11) includes diagnostic criteria for personality disorder and a borderline pattern.
 The ICD11 also includes a new diagnosis of complex post traumatic stress disorder

 A pervasive pattern of instability of interpersonal relationships, self-image and affects, and marked impulsivity beginning by early adulthood and present in a variety of contexts, as indicated by five (or more) or the following: